 Since 1955, America’s most secret aircraft projects have been tested at a remote airfield built on a dry lakebed in Nevada.
 The location is Groom Lake, known among crews and workers of the time as “The Ranch.”

 The Lockheed U-2 had been flown and tested there.
 But in 1961, preparations were being made for the arrival of an aircraft promising mind-boggling capabilities.
 Commissioned by the CIA and designed by the “Skunk Works” division of Lockheed, the A-12 was developed to fly reconnaissance missions over any target at speeds in excess of Mach 3 at altitudes over 80,000 feet. raft, Its combination of speed and altitude, if it could be shown to work, would make the A-12 practically invulnerable to interception.
 This was the first airplane to carry what would become the famous name “Blackbird.”

 As told by Ronald Easley in his book The F-101 Voodoo an Illustrated History of McDonnell’s heavyweight Fighter, support aircraft for the A-12 program began to arrive at Groom Lake in the spring of 1962 as equipment for the 1129th Special Activities Squadron, Detachment 1, known as the “Roadrunners.”
-The aircraft included two T-33 trainers for proficiency flights, C-130 transport, a Cessna U-3B for liaison flights, an HH-43 helicopter for crash rescue and an F-104 provided by Lockheed for supersonic chase duties.
+The aircraft included two T-33 trainers for proficiency flights, a C-130 transport, a Cessna U-3B for liaison flights, an HH-43 helicopter for crash rescue and an F-104 provided by Lockheed for supersonic chase duties.
 The most numerous support aircraft consisted of eight F-101B and F-101F Voodoos used as companion trainers and as “pace-chase” aircraft for the A-12 crews.

 Flight testing of the A-12 began at Groom Lake turn April 1962.